tcherwin/tomble/README.md

 ## Source material

 Five-letter words from *Gideon the Ninth* and *Harrow the Ninth*, both by the amazing Tamsyn Muir.
-Short stories and Nona the Ninth are forthcoming
+Words from the short stories "As Yet Unsent" and "The Mysterious Study of Dr. Sex" and the novel *Nona the Ninth* are forthcoming

 ## Notes on valid words